feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ### Mirroring

 Classes that inherit from RsrService will mirror when sent to a bridged environment.
-Changes to a mirrored service will result in the change propagating to the bridged environment during a coordination window.
+Changes to a mirrored service will result in the change propagating to the remote environment during a coordination window.

 ### Copying

-Other objects supported by the framework are copied to the paired environment.
+Supported data objects are copied to the remote environment.
 The object will be considered equivalent to the original but not identical.
 The same object referenced by the object graph will result in the creation of two equivalent objects in the remote environment but they may not be identical.

 ## RsrService

-RsrService subclasses RsrObject.
-In addition to the inherited behavior, RsrService includes an instance variable called #remoteSelf. #remoteSelf is a forwarder/proxy object.
+RsrService includes an instance variable called #remoteSelf. #remoteSelf is a forwarder/proxy object.
 Message sends will be dispatched to the remote environment.
 The message send will appear synchronous.
-Network issues will result in a network exception.
+Network issues will result in the signaling of a network exception.

 Under the covers, the thread making the call will wait on a Promise object.
 The transaction id will be mapped to the promise.
 When a response is received, the promise will be fulfilled.
 An RsrUnansweredMessage object will be created in order to provide this mapping.

+Should teh connection close, pending promises will mark as failed with an RsrConnectionClosed error.

 ## Coordination Windows

 Changes to mirrored service propagate to the remote environment during a coordination window.
-A window opens just before a message is sent or a response is returned.
+A window opens before a message is sent or a response is returned.

 ## RsrService